julianthome/inmemantlr/README.md

 For building a standalone `jar` file that can be integrated into your Java project, one can simply invoke `mvn package`.
 Afterwards, one will find the self-contained `inmemantlr-<version>-jar-with-dependencies.jar` Java archive within the `target/` directory of the project directory.

 ## Maven
 inmemantlr is available on maven central.
 One can integrate it by using the following dependency in the `pom.xml` file.
 Note, that the maven releases do not necessarily contain the newest changes that are available in the repository.
 The maven releases are kept in sync with the tagged [releases](https://github.com/julianthome/inmemantlr/releases).
 The API documentation for every release is avalable [here](http://www.javadoc.io/doc/com.github.julianthome/inmemantlr).
 However, the content of this documentation, in particular the code examples and usage scenarios, is always aligned with the master branch of this repository.
-Hence, it might be that the latest inmemeantlr features are not yet available in the maven package.
+Hence, it might be that the latest inmemantlr features are not yet available through the maven package.

 ```xml
 <dependency>